 Below are a list of some of the key places to look for open textbooks.
 Some sites are discovery hubs searching a range of repositories containing texts and supplementary materials.
-Others are the host repositories, and feature curated texts accompanied by academic review.
+Others are the host repositories and feature curated texts accompanied by academic review.

 Open Textbook Library